 Grundy fired another shot as warning, forcing Jonathan to stay put.
 He wondered how Sinews was faring, and risked sticking his head out to look.
 Grundy nearly took his head off with another bullet.
 Jonathan sucked in a breath, and retreated behind the wall again.

-If he’d known what type of gun Grundy carried, he might have been able to count his ammunition, and mount his counter-attack while Grundy was reloading.
-As it was, he had no idea how well fortified his adversaries were.
+If he’d known what type of gun Grundy carried, he might have been able to count his ammunition, and mount his counter-attack while Grundy reloaded.reloaded As it was, he had no idea how well fortified his adversaries were.
 He couldn’t risk firing without seeing what he was looking at, or he’d be just as likely to hit Parson Sinews as to hit the Resurrectionists.
 And he couldn’t risk stepping out without being fired upon himself.
 For now, the Resurrectionists had the upper hand.
 There was nothing he could do but wait and be ready.

 He heard Grundy’s voice, distinct only in that it was deeper than Dr. Karnstein’s.
 “Take him.
 I’ll deal with Mr. Grimmer.”